Substra/hlf-k8s/charts/hlf-k8s/README.md

 ### Test hlf-k8s with your own chaincode

 Example with substra-chaincode

 ```bash
 git clone git@github.com:SubstraFoundation/substra-chaincode.git
 ```

-Do your modifications in substra-chaincode

-Then you have to build your own substra-chaincode image

-Do a `eval $(minikube -p minikube docker-env)` for Minikube user to use docker from it.
-For Docker-desktop user, you don't have to do this !
+Make your edits to substra-chaincode.

-Then build substra-chaincode image
+Then build substra-chaincode image:

 ```bash
 docker build -t substrafoundation/substra-chaincode:my-tag ./
 ```

+*Note: If you use minikube, you need to run `eval $(minikube -p minikube docker-env)` first*

-You should modify values from your deployement to use your image for the chaincode part
+Finally, modify deployment values to use your chaincode image:

 For instance with `substrafoundation/substra-chaincode:my-tag`
 ```yaml